hastijavadzade/movie-recommender-system/README.md

 * **Novelty:** 10.78
 * **Intra-List Diversity:** 0.96

-The hybrid approach performed better than the individual MF and content-based approaches on the reported ranking metrics.
+**Interpretation:** The hybrid model achieved a Recall@20 of 3.58% and a Hit Rate@20 of 3.58%.
+While the absolute values are relatively low, the evaluation is challenging due to the highly sparse user–item interaction matrix and the large movie catalog.
+The hybrid approach nevertheless improved over the individual recommendation components, suggesting that combining collaborative and content-based signals can provide complementary information.

 ---